sandipchitale/devart-template/project_summary.md

 - Sandip Chitale, sandipchitale

 ## Description
-This is simple Google Chrome Packaged app that lets you generate your own modern art desktop display wall
+This is simple Google Chrome Packaged app that lets you generate your own modern art desktop display wall.
+The idea is to use it as initial display before your main presentation starts.
+You can reveal only parts of the desktop to peek viewers intrest.
+Subsequently you can close Display Wall tiles one by one by clicking in the center and revealing the main presentation.

+A random tile generation could be used to create a dynamic modern art wall paper for your desktop.

 ## Link to Prototype